In ProjectTeam.com you can share forms with any other users on your project and track when they view the forms.

 Share Groups that have been created in the project

-Once shared, you will see the user's faces or initials in the Share panel on the top of your form.
+Once shared, you will see the user's face or initials in the Share panel at the top of your form.
 This provides a quick visual to let you know how many other users currently have access to the form.